Innovation and Research

 Developing a More Effective Mask

 University Health System’s Chief Nurse Executive Tommye Austin led a team to develop a new type of mask made of materials that can be sourced locally and are not in high demand during the crisis.
-The mask underwent rigorous testing at the Southwest Research Institute, who found it to be up to 99% effective in protecting against the fine particles and droplets that spread COVID-19.
-By comparison, standard-issue N95 masks are 95% effective.
+The mask underwent rigorous testing at the Southwest Research Institute, who found it to be as effective in protecting against the fine particles and droplets that spread COVID-19 as standard-issue N95 masks.

 Power Plasma Study

 We’re proud to be working closely with the South Texas Blood and Tissue Center on a treatment study using the donated plasma of people who have recovered from COVID-19.
 “We have begun transfusing hospitalized COVID-19-positive patients with the plasma,” said Dr. Leslie Greebon, University Health System’s medical director of transfusion services.
 “It’s too early to say how well it is working,” Dr. Greebon said, “but there have been no adverse events so far.”

 People interested in donating can contact South Texas Blood & Tissue Center by email at COVID19@southtexasblood.org or call 210-731-2719.

 Remdesivir Clinical Trial

 Physicians at University Health System are among the first in the country to help test a drug that may prove effective in treating COVID-19.